 The Chrome browser comes with an in-built DNS cache.
-DNS changes the website domain to a machine-readable form which we know as an IP address.
-To access a website, browsers use the IP address to send data to Content Delivery Network.
+DNS changes the website domain to a machine-readable form called an IP address.
+To access a website, browsers use the IP address to send data to the Content Delivery Network.

-When DNS is missing or gets corrupted due to being changed or removed, then the user cannot access a website until they clear the DNS cache.
+When DNS is missing or corrupted due to being changed or removed, the user cannot access a website until they clear the DNS cache.

 What is net internals/# DNS?